One of the worst serial killers in American history, John Wayne Gacy performed as "Pogo the Clown" by day and murdered young men and boys by night.

 McCoy got out eggs and bacon and set the table for two.
 Then, he walked up the stairs to wake Gacy, not realizing he hadn’t put down the knife he’d been using.

-Not realizing the boy had intended no harm, Gacy attacked him, stabbing and killing him.
-He then buried his body in the crawlspace beneath his Chicago home and covered the grave with concrete.
+Not realizing the boy had intended no harm, Gacy stabbed him in the chest, killing him.
+He then buried his body in the crawlspace beneath his home and covered the grave with concrete.

 Those who knew John Wayne Gacy would never have expected him to turn out as he had.
 Almost everyone who met him described him as a mild-mannered and likable man.
 For most of his life, he worked in customer service, first managing three of his father-in-law’s KFC franchises, then starting his own construction business.

 His customers remembered him as kind, generous, and willing to help people out.
 He employed local teenagers in need of jobs and contributed heavily to his local Junior Chamber of Commerce.
-He even took time out of his weekends to dress up as a clown for kids birthday parties.
+He even took time out of his weekends to dress up as a clown for kids’ birthday parties.